Frédéric Bastiat: The Law (1850)

-Bastiat's most famous work is The Law, originally published as a pamphlet in 1850.
+Bastiat's most famous work is his book The Law (La Loi), originally published as a pamphlet in 1850.
 It defines a just system of laws and then demonstrates how such law facilitates a free society.
 In The Law, Bastiat wrote that everyone has a right to protect "his person, his liberty, and his property".
 The state should be only a "substitution of a common force for individual forces" to defend this right.
-According to Bastiat, justice (meaning defense of one's life, liberty and property) has precise limits, but if government power extends further into philanthropic endeavors, then government becomes so limitless that it can grow endlessly.
+According to Bastiat, justice (meaning defense of one's life, liberty, and property) has precise limits, but if government power extends further into philanthropic endeavors, then government becomes so limitless that it can grow endlessly.
 The resulting statism is "based on this triple hypothesis: the total inertness of mankind, the omnipotence of the law, and the infallibility of the legislator".
 The public then becomes socially engineered by the legislator and must bend to the legislators' will "like the clay to the potter", saying: Socialism, like the ancient ideas from which it springs, confuses the distinction between government and society.
 As a result of this, every time we object to a thing being done by government, the socialists conclude that we object to its being done at all.
 We disapprove of state education.
-Then the socialists say that we are opposed to any education.
+Then, the socialists say that we are opposed to any education.
 We object to a state religion.
-Then the socialists say that we want no religion at all.
+Then, the socialists say that we want no religion at all.
 We object to a state-enforced equality.
-Then they say that we are against equality.
+Then, they say that we are against equality.
 And so on, and so on.
 It is as if the socialists were to accuse us of not wanting persons to eat because we do not want the state to raise grain.